The Nautical Training Corps (NTC) is a uniformed youth organisation and registered charity, based in the south of England.

 In 2009, the Ministry of Defence granted the NTC a 'defaced ensign' - the first in nearly 40 years!

-The Corps Flag bears the Cross of St George and the Corps Badge the Tudor Rose, symbols of the faith and traditions of our country and adopted by the Corps to indicate our allegiance to these ideals.
+The Corps Ensign bears the Cross of the Union Flag and the Corps Badge the Tudor Rose, symbols of the faith and traditions of our country and adopted by the Corps to indicate our allegiance to these ideals.
 Our members wear a uniform closely based on that of the Royal Navy.

 Our present day uniform and training are both based on the great traditions that grew up through the centuries from the noble deeds of our great sea adventurers.
 Whilst discipline is integral to the training offered it is only part.
 Above all else the Corps is a youth organisation.